Edgar Wright's unrealized projects: Bond 26

 In a 2025 report published by Puck, Wright was revealed as one of several directors who were in negotiations with producers Amy Pascal and David Heyman to direct the 26th James Bond film at Amazon MGM Studios.
 Denis Villeneuve would ultimately be chosen as the director.

 Offers

-Mission: Impossible 4
+Mission: Impossible - Ghost Protocol

 In March 2010, it was announced that Wright was offered the position to direct the fourth Mission: Impossible movie, which Andre Nemec and Josh Appelbaum have written the screenplay.
 The movie ended up as Mission: Impossible – Ghost Protocol and Brad Bird directed it.